 The measurement of ECL for each stage and the assessment of significant increases in credit risk considers information about past events and current conditions as well as reasonable and supportable forecasts of future events and economic conditions.
-The estimation and application of forward-looking information requires significant judgment.

-Probability of Default (PD), Loss Given Default (LGD) and Exposure At Default (EAD) inputs used to estimate Stage 1 and Stage 2 credit loss allowances are modelled based on the macroeconomic variables (or changes in macroeconomic variables) such as occupancy rates, oil prices, housing price index and GDP (where applicable), that are closely correlated with credit losses in the relevant portfolio.
-Each macroeconomic scenario used in the Group's ECL calculation will have forecasts of the relevant macroeconomic variables.
+The estimation and application of forward-looking information requires significant judgment based on the macroeconomic variables (or changes in macroeconomic variables) such as occupancy rates, oil prices, housing price index and GDP (where applicable), that are closely correlated with credit losses in the relevant portfolio and represent the underlying causal effects of changes in these economic conditions.
+Each macroeconomic scenario used in the Group's ECL calculation will have projected forecasts of the relevant macroeconomic variables.

 The Group estimation of ECL in Stage 1 and Stage 2 is a discounted probability-weighted estimate that considers a minimum of three future macroeconomic scenarios.

-The Group base case scenario is based on macroeconomic forecasts published by the external experts and other publicly available data.
+Base case scenario is based on macroeconomic forecasts published by the external experts and other publicly available data.
 Upside and downside scenarios are set relative to the Group base case scenario based on reasonably possible alternative macroeconomic conditions.
-Scenario design, including the identification of additional downside scenarios will occur on at least an annual basis and more frequently if conditions warrant.
+Additionally, identification of additional downside scenarios will occur on at least an annual basis and more frequently if conditions warrant.

-Scenarios are probability-weighted according to the Group best estimate of their relative likelihood based on historical frequency and current trends and conditions.
+Scenarios are probability-weighted according to the Group's best estimate of their relative likelihood based on historical frequency and current trends and conditions.
 Probability weights are updated on a quarterly basis (if required).
 All scenarios considered are applied to all portfolios subject to ECL with the same probabilities.
+In some instances the inputs and models used for calculating ECLs may not always capture all characteristics of the market at the date of the consolidated financial statements.
+To reflect this, qualitative adjustments or overlays are occasionally made as temporary adjustments when such differences are significantly material.
+Such cases are subjected to the Group's governance process for oversight.

-Sensitivity assessment due to movement in each macro economic variable and the respective weights under the three scenarios is periodically assessed by the Group.
+Sensitivity assessment due to movement in each macroeconomic variable and the respective weights under the three scenarios is periodically assessed by the Group.